How to make soft delicious mandazi

 Fry it

 Meanwhile, set the oil on the heat source to cook.
 You want to retain the medium heat during the cooking process, but also you can use a small piece of dough to find out if it’s cooked.
-If the small piece of dough goes deep into the oil and immediately rises, it’s ready for cooking.
+If the small dough goes deep into the oil and immediately rises, it’s ready for cooking.

-Remove from the oil with a slotted spoon and set in a clean bowl letting it cool down a little bit.
+Remove from the oil with a slotted spoon and set in a clean bowl, letting it cool down a little bit.
 Do the same for the remaining pieces.

 Serve